-Stress is a regular part of life for many, but now more than ever people need ways to relax and unwind from the craziness going on in the world.
+Stress is a regular part of life for many, but now more than ever people need ways to relax and unwind from everything going on in the world.
 Studies show that yarn crafts provide numerous health benefits, including their ability to help people relax and relieve anxiety.

 April is Stress Awareness Month and as always, the Craft Yarn Council is hosting its annual #StitchAwayStress campaign to educate people about the amazing benefits of yarn crafts.
 The campaign this year is all about making yarn and creativity part of your daily routine at home while you practice social distancing.
 Join along all month for tips on how to incorporate yarn into your life, fun surveys to share your experience with yarn crafts, and so much more!